Nannk/nekomimi-wo-kakkidzukete/README.md

 ## Development Plan
 - [ ] Hardware
-  - [x] general structure(Hinges, servo placement and Head-to-ears connection) - Revision is needed asa new servos arrive
+  - [x] general structure(Hinges, servo placement and Head-to-ears connection) - Revision is needed asa new servos arrive + make more space so the moving part doesnt touch the servo housing.
+Small servos are not powerful enough.
   - [ ] Microcontroller & IMU
     - [ ] Choose the IMU and MCU
       - MCU: Arduino Nano / ESP8266